 We translated the remaining 11,016 alignments from nucleotides to amino acids and inferred gene trees with IQ-TREE (Nguyen, et al. 2015) using ultrafast bootstrap (Hoang, et al. 2018); the gene trees were used to infer a species tree with ASTRAL-Multi (Rabiee, et al. 2019).
 We rooted our gene and species trees using the outgroup insects with Newick Utilities (nw_reroot; Junier and Zdobnov 2010).
 Gene trees that could not be rooted because there was no outgroup were excluded from subsequent analyses.
 After rooting, we retained gene trees from 6,368 gene families.
 To further reduce possible gene tree inference error, we used bootstrap rearrangement implemented in Notung (Chen, et al. 2000) with a bootstrap threshold of 90.
 This method forces inferred duplications on branches in our gene trees with a bootstrap score less than this threshold to be resolved in such a way that minimizes the number of duplications and losses counted in the tree.

 We used these 6,368 rooted, bootstrap-resolved gene trees and a species tree as input to GRAMPA (Thomas, et al. 2017) to identify the placement of any WGDs in the chelicerate phylogeny.
 Briefly, GRAMPA performs least common ancestor (LCA) mapping from each gene tree to the species tree but allows for WGDs to be present in the species tree by representing them as multi-labeled trees (MUL-trees), in which one or more tip labels appear twice.
 By comparing LCA mapping scores between the input species tree and a set of MUL-trees defined by target lineages, GRAMPA can determine if a WGD has occurred on a hypothesized lineage.
 For our runs, we set as target lineages for WGD identification those on which WGDs have previously been proposed: specifically, the branch leading to spiders and scorpions and the branch leading to horseshoe crabs.
 We also used multiple different species trees as input to GRAMPA to test the same scenarios.
-In addition to the species tree we inferred using ASTRAL, the two alternate species tree topologies we tested were a recently inferred phylogeny from Ballesteros, et al. (2022)—in which horseshoe crabs group within arachnids, specifically sister to spiders and scorpions (Fig. 1B)—and a ‘traditional’ species tree topology, in which horseshoe crabs are sister to all arachnid species (Fig. 1C).
+In addition to the species tree we inferred using ASTRAL (Fig. 1A), the two alternate species tree topologies we tested were a recently inferred phylogeny from Ballesteros, et al. (2022)—in which horseshoe crabs group within arachnids, specifically sister to spiders and scorpions (Fig. 1B)—and a ‘traditional’ species tree topology, in which horseshoe crabs are sister to all arachnid species (Fig. 1C).
 For the ‘traditional’ tree, because of the unresolved placement of Acariformes and Parasitiformes (Sharma, et al. 2014; Ontano, et al. 2021), we simply use the topology recovered by Ballesteros, et al. (2022) and manually placed horseshoe crabs sister to arachnids.

 Synteny analysis